SEIBootcamps/review-pull-requests/README.md

 _Welcome to "Review pull requests"! :wave:_

 Let's get started by opening a pull request.

-**What is a pull request?**: Collaboration happens on a pull request.
-The pull request shows the changes in your branch to other people.
-This pull request is going to keep the changes you just made on your branch and propose applying them to the `main` branch.

 ### :keyboard: Activity: Create a pull request